-What a difficult decision, which one to choose, which one to choose?!
-NOT.
+If faced with both cakes… which one to choose, which one to choose?!
+What a difficult decision!
+HAH, NOT.
 I think we would all go for the nutrition label on the right.
-Who would want to consume 800 unhealthy calories in a single sitting when you can have 260 healthy calories that your body will benefit from nutritionally instead?
+Who would want to consume 800 unhealthy calories in a single sitting when you can have 260 healthy (and delicious) calories instead?

 That constitutes a balanced breakfast, yes?